 Think about how you wrap your gifts, wrapping paper is often not sustainably produced.
-Try reusable gift bags or wrap gifts with fabric that can be used year after year.
+Recycled wrapping paper is a step in the right direction especially if its recognised by the forest stewardship council.
+However, try reusable gift bags or wrap gifts with fabric that can be used year after year.
 Try a Furoshiki reusable wrapping cloth.
 The Fabric Wrapping Company has lots of wrapping paper alternatives to try, or you could use any material you have in your house such as square scarves or pashminas.
 Here are some ideas on how to wrap with scarves.
 Or if you have to use wrapping paper look for recycled, biodegradable with low ink.
 If you are giving food you could wrap it with beeswax wraps.

 Make a holiday slideshow.
 While it still may take time, you will probably enjoy doing it and will be something your recipient will enjoy much more than a card.
 Its also something you can keep and watch year after year.
 There are lots of options like Smilebox who can store all your addresses, or apps like Icecream app slideshow maker

 Send an ecard.
 You could use a photo and edit it.
 Draw or design something yourself and upload it to your pc.
 There are also lots of service providers which will enable you like Blue Mountain or Punchbowl.

 If you really want to send a physical card, make it a postcard, much less paper is used.
 Look for recycled postcards with low ink, or make your own from cards you may have received in previous years.
 Another great activity for kids.